lewagon/dotfiles/03-AR-Database/02-SQL-CRUD/02-Read/README.md

 (Assume there is a global variable `DB` defined in the program, no need for you to instantiate it)

 We want you to protect the `find` method against **SQL injections**.
-What is an SQL injection you may ask?

 SQL injection is a serious security issue, where an attacker can interfere with your application by means of malicious queries to the database.
 Potential effects are, for example, allowing an ill intended user to view restricted data (social security numbers, credit cards, passwords).
 This can be data from multiple users or any other type of data available to the application.
 In some cases, the attacker can change or delete data, permanently damaging the application.

 To protect your database against SQL injections, you must never interpolate SQL queries with user data but use placeholders instead.
 For this exercise, you might need to pass several arguments to the `.execute` method using [placeholders](http://ruby.bastardsbook.com/chapters/sql/#placeholders-sqlite-gem).